Ignorant, inept, dishonest …

 The Brexit problem is a Frankenstein-like creation of our Westminster politicians?
 If only because the initial impetus for Brexit came from political self-interest rather than a genuine national concern.
 Not to mention a spectacular lack of clear thinking.

 Moreover, many accept the Brexit referendum arose from fear, in our Tory party, that Nigel Farage’s UKIP and the right wing might hijack control.
 Now, Mrs May and her cohorts say “take back” control (a jingoistic assertion?) from Europe, only to attempt to deny control to our Parliament.

 The UK government created a monster.
 Then, as the beast gained a life of its own: spin, mendacity, greed and stunning incompetence took over.
 As a result, even today, a year and some months later, there is no clear truth, there are no sound goals … only hot, divisive, air.

 Can we look at our top political leaders and believe they can run anything more than a political fantasy?
-In spite of such concerns, and widespread cynicism, we citizens are enraged and defensive of our positions, however non-founded.
+In spite of such concerns, and widespread cynicism, citizens are enraged and defensive of their (our) positions, however non-founded.

 Strong feelings distort reality

 The fantasy and conflict, which hurtles on unchecked, is driven by strong feelings rather than powerful facts.
 For example, one need only discuss Brexit with people of pro or anti persuasion and a defensive/aggressive energy may quickly overwhelm a conversation or a friendship.
 Flying abuse never solved a problem or enabled clear thinking.

 What’s truth got to do with it?